modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 #### Meetings Organised Scheduled + Meetings Organised Adhoc

-If you sum the sum of meetings organised scheduled and meetings organised adhoc, you get a number that matches (or very close to) TWA Performance metric for total meetings organised.
+If you sum the sum of meetings organised scheduled and meetings organised adhoc, you get a number that matches (or very close to) the TWA Performance metric for total meetings organised.
 This does not equal the meetings organised column (we believe a MSFT bug).

 #### Meetings Participated

 If you sum this column, you get a number different to the meetings participated number from the headlines above.
 We believe this is mainly because the headline figure is a unique count of meetings participated, whereas the per user report is a count of per user meeting join.
 However, this number still does not add up what we believe is the total number of meetings participated (scheduled + adhoc).
 Therefore, it is not known what this number actually represents.
+It does not match TWA Performance.
 Please see below for "Meetings Organised Scheduled + Meetings Organised Adhoc" for what we believe is the true meetings organised count.

 #### Meetings Participated Scheduled